ebarcly/mentor-app/README.md

 # mentor-app
-This is a simple web app that uses OpenAI's API to generate text based on the user's input.
-The app is designed to help me learn software development and to help me with my projects.
+I created this AI-powered mentor web app as a chat-like interface, designed to help me learn software development.
+Using OpenAI's API and other technologies to achieve the conversation completion pattern.
+The app is deployed on Heroku and can be accessed at https://sofy-ai.herokuapp.com/

 ## Getting Started